MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-5. KWh is the unit of -
+5. 1 coulomb charge equals the charge of –

 6 / 13